Ruvo di Puglia

+It is an art city of Apulia, and an Apulian tourist destination.
+Part of the Alta Murgia national park, which contains its own operational office, it is home to the Jatta National Archaeological Museum, known for its many Hellenistic period pieces including the Vase of Talos, a community symbol.
+It is also home to the Municipal Art Gallery of Contemporary Art, named after Domenico Cantatore, a ruvestine expressionist and cubist painter.
+His artwork is kept there.
+Additionally, the city houses the Book Museum at Palazzo Caputi, where volumes of medieval and renaissance poetry originates from.
+It is also the third largest municipality in the Metropolitan City of Bari.
+It is an olive oil and wine producer city, and an important industrial research center of the Apulian region.

 Physical Geography

 Territory

-The countryside of Ruvo with its vineyards, olive groves and arable land is one of the largest in the Land of Bari, it falls within the production areas of the Altamura Lentil which obtained the Protected Geographical Indication (PGI) in 2017.
-The territory extends for 222.04 km2 and borders to the north with Bisceglie, to the north-east with Terlizzi, to the east with Bitonto, to the south-east with Altamura, to the south with Gravina in Puglia, to the south-west with Spinazzola and Andria and to the west with Corato.
-The territory, not only that included in the Alta Murgia National Park, has the typical characteristics of the Apulian karst landscape: sinkholes, karst valleys or lame, among which the upper course of the Lama Balice (otherwise known as the Tiflis stream) is remembered, as well as caves, including the Grave della Ferratella, which is the deepest in the region, and the Abisso di Notarvincenzo.
-The surface drainage is largely directed to the Adriatic Sea, but there are extensive endorheic areas, among which the largest are that of Calentano, drained by karst sinkholes, and that of the Pantano, adjacent to the inhabited center and drained by an artificial tunnel designed at the beginning of the 20th century.
-In addition, the countryside is characterized by two large tectonic valleys, where there are modest thicknesses of non-karst soils, both clayey and sandy and pebbly, home to surface water strata, exploited since ancient times with wells that are partly still usable, which have favored the ancient settlements.
+The countryside of Ruvo with its vineyards, olive groves, and arable land is one of the largest in the Land of Bari.
+It fell within the production areas of the Altamura Lentil which obtained the Protected Geographical Indication (PGI) in 2017.
+The territory has an area of 222.04 km2 and borders to the north with the Bisceglie comune, to the north-east with the Terlizzi comune, to the east with the Bitonto comune, to the south-east with the Altamura comune, to the south with the Gravina in Puglia commune, to the south-west with the Spinazzola and Andria comunes, and to the west with the Corato comune.
+The territory, not only that included in the Alta Murgia National Park, has the typical characteristics of an Apulian karst landscape: sinkholes, karst valleys, among which the upper course of the Lama Balice (otherwise known as the Tiflis stream) is remembered, as well as caves, including the Grave della Ferratella, which is the deepest in the region, and the Abisso di Notarvincenzo.
+The surface drainage is largely directed to the Adriatic Sea, but there are extensive endorheic areas, among which the largest are that of Calentano, drained by karst sinkholes, and that of the Pantano, adjacent to the inhabited center and drained by an artificial tunnel designed in the early 1900s.
+The countryside is also characterized by two large tectonic valleys, where there are modest amounts of non-karst soils, which contain large amounts of clay, sand, and pebbles.
+The valleys are home to surface water strata, which have been exploited since ancient times with wells that are partly still usable, which favors nearby ancient settlements.